Our guide to the 288 hectares of native and exotic forest 5 minutes from the city centre

 Only a 5 minute drive from the centre of Rotorua, Whakarewarewa Forest (fa-ka-re-wa-re-wa) is a must on your Rotorua itinerary.
 With over 170 species of trees, the towering Californian Redwoods prevail as the dominant species in the forest with Japanese Larch, Douglas Fir and Mexican Pine making up some of the other tree life.

-Whakarewarewa is 288 hectares of native and exotic forest and is teeming with opportunities to walk, bike, horse ride and linger over panoramic views of Lake Rotorua and Rotorua City.
+Whakarewarewa Forest is 288 hectares of native and exotic forest and is teeming with opportunities to walk, bike, horse ride and linger over panoramic views of Lake Rotorua and Rotorua City.